One Magic Christmas: Production

 The idea for the picture originated in 1976 when director Phillip Borsos wrote a one-page story idea.
 He later co-wrote a first draft with Barry Healey, but the script was reportedly turned down by every Hollywood studio, although his efforts secured the commitments of actress Mary Steenburgen, and producer Fred Roos.
 The film was initially announced under the title of Father Christmas with Richard Farnsworth slated to star in the role of Gideon reteaming him with Borsos after the two had previously collaborated on 1982's The Grey Fox.
-Although the film was slated to begin shooting in December of 1983, the film was delayed due to financing problems resulting in the film's budget being scaled back from $9 million to $7.5 million.
+Although the film was slated to begin shooting in December 1983, the film was delayed due to financing problems resulting in the film's budget being scaled back from $9 million to $7.5 million.
 In February 1985, it was announced Walt Disney Pictures had come on board as a producer following Orion Pictures dropping out, and Disney would supply two-thirds of the budget (approximately $5.5 million) while Telefilm Canada’s Broadcast Fund would supply the remaining one-third.
 The following March it was announced that Harry Dean Stanton would be assuming the role of Gideon originally intended for Farnsworth.
 300 locals served as background actors for a shopping mall scene, filmed in Feb 1985, and fifty shopkeepers agreed to replace their Valentine’s Day decorations with Christmas decorations for the scene.
 Additionally, residents on a street in the Toronto suburb of Scarborough decorated their homes with Christmas lights for the production.
 Snow had to be brought in by trucks, following an unseasonable thaw.
 Reportedly, five tons of snow were brought in from surrounding areas in more than 100 dump truck loads over a four-day period.
 Ironically, a blizzard blew in days later, and crew members had to remove the excess snow.
 Sleet, rain, fog, mud, and wind gusts up to fifty miles per hour made filming a challenge.
 The Toronto post office supplied 20,000 actual letters to Santa Claus for the scene at Santa’s workshop.

 Prior to release, the film's title was changed to One Night Before Christmas before producers settle on One Magic Christmas for the final re-title.
+It initially received a PG rating from the MPAA, but switched to G after a successful appeal.

 Release

 The film was theatrically released in Canada and the United States on November 22, 1985.
-It opened in Brazil on December 18, 1985, in the UK the following year, on September 24, 1986, and in Australia on November 27, 1986.
+It opened in Brazil on December 18, 1985, and in Australia the following year, on November 27, 1986.
 It was released in Uruguay on December 12, 1986, through VHS (Montevideo), and in Japan the following year, on November 25, 1987, on VHS.

-The film was released in many languages with several alternate titles.